kubevirt/kubevirt/docs/tests.md

 The `pull-hyperconverged-cluster-operator-e2e-k8s-1.19` is running again after merging the PR to the required branch

 ### Periodic Tests
-This test run every night.
-It builds and deploy the latest version from the main branch, together with the KubeVirt latest version from kubevirt.
+This test runs every night.
+It builds and deploys the latest version from the main branch, together with the KubeVirt latest version from kubevirt.
 The result of the nightly test is [here](https://prow.ci.kubevirt.io/?repo=kubevirt%2Fhyperconverged-cluster-operator&type=periodic).